criteo/consul-templaterb/README.md

 [...]
 ```

-If you simply want to use the executable on your favorite linux distribution, you
+If you simply want to use the executable on your preferred Linux distribution, you
 have to install first: ruby and ruby dev.

 ### Quick install on Ubuntu-Linux